instantwifi/appernetic-hugo-project/content/post/how-to-create-a-secure-wireless-network-wifi-for-your-airbnb-guests.md

 You want to have an isolated network that is only for your guests.
 In technical terms you have to create something that is called a VPN or VLAN - virtual private network or virtual local area network.

 The easiest way to do that is using a WiFi router that offers guest access/guest zone as a built in feature.
-Many routers today have that feature such as Asus, TP-Link, Netgear, Linksys and Ubiquity.
+Many routers today have that feature such as Asus, TP-Link, Netgear, Linksys and Ubiquity and the vendors usualhave

 ## Configuring the guest network
 Log in to the router and select Guest Network (or something similar) from the admin view.
 Give the the network a meaningful name (SSID).